-The Chiltern Hills are made of chalk.
-Friday night Sean brought chunks of chalk from the building site that were bound for the skip.
-They toppled onto our kitchen table.
+The Chiltern Hills in England are made of chalk.
+Friday night Sean collected armfuls of the rocks from a building site that were bound for the skip.

 1. Grind chalk to a fine powder

 2. Add vodka & let dry (to help caking)